 You can get there on State Highway 2 that runs through part of the wetland estuary, approximately 10 minutes drive from both Hastings and Napier.
 There are various access points - the Ātea A Rangi Star Compass entry is on the northern (Napier) site, at Clive there is access through the Evers-Swindell Reserve, various parking areas at East Clive and at Tukituki at Haumoana.
 See Google map below.

 A great way to see the park is on one of the many Hawke's Bay Trails that run right through it.

 - Ātea a Rangi Star Compass and Historic Site

 Before you go

-Waitangi Regional Park is due to be transformed into a gateway icon for Napier and Hastings communities to enjoy.
-Check out this video to see more about what we are doing in this lovely space.
+The historic part of Waitangi Regional Park at Awatoto has been transformed into a gateway icon for Napier and Hastings communities to enjoy.
+Check out this video to see more about what has been done in this scenic space.